syedumerahmedcode/primefaces/README.md

 **Notes:**

-## Explanation Part 1 Hello World JSF
+## Explanation of Hello World in JSF

 - In case web.xml is not present in the project, it can be generated via Deployment Descriptor: primefaces ---> Generate Deployment Descriptor Stub.